railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_partners.rst

 	Or you can just develop a new module based on the inbuilt SMS functions, targeted at any of the other SMS service suppliers, and use that instead.

-To send an SMS message to a partner or a selection of several partners, first select the partners then click the  *Send SMS*  Action icon.
+To send an SMS message to a partner or a selection of several partners, first select the partners then click the :guilabel:`Send SMS` Action icon.

-To create a company in Open ERP (that is – a new partner) you should at a minimum enter the company's  *Name*  in the partner form.
+To create a company in Open ERP (that is – a new partner) you should at a minimum enter the company's :guilabel:`Name` in the partner form.

 .. index:: Contact